 “Some people still think we’re living like we were during the war in 1982.
 We’re not—we’ve moved on,” says Phil Middleton, a tour guide and owner of the Falkland Collectibles shop in the capital Stanley.
 Situated 500 kilometers east of Argentine Patagonia and more than 12,000 kilometers southwest of the UK, the Falklands are incredibly isolated.
 And this, combined with a low population density of around 3,400 people in an area larger than Jamaica, has allowed wildlife to flourish in a way that is quite remarkable.

-The islands are home to 70 per cent of the world’s black-browed albatrosses, hundreds of thousands of penguins from five different species, and endemic birds like the flightless steamer duck, while sea lions, seals, whales, dolphins and orcas are also found in the surrounding waters.
+The islands are home to 70 per cent of the world’s black-browed albatrosses, hundreds of thousands of penguins from five of the world’s 17 species, and endemic birds like the flightless steamer duck, while sea lions, seals, whales, dolphins and orcas are also found in the surrounding waters.

 “There are few land-based predators here, so the penguins are very curious of humans,” explains Garwood.
 “Sometimes they even peck at you to see if there’s something tasty to eat.”
 On several occasions, as I set up a photo, I hear a rustle behind me and spin round to find myself face-to-face with a curious-looking penguin, head cocked to one side.

 “The biggest misconception is that the Falklands is a little part of Britain.
 We’re a British Overseas Territory.
 We’re Falkland Islanders.
 There’s a strong local identity.
 We’re a small, forward-looking, progressive community.”